Last updated January 3, 2023

 - Nonprofit nonpartisanship and advocacy.

-- Oppose all efforts to repeal or weaken the Johnson Amendment, which protects nonprofits from demands for endorsements of candidates for public office and the diversion of charitable assets to support partisan campaigns.
+- Oppose all efforts to repeal or weaken t he provision in Section 501(c)(3) of the Internal Revenue Code that prohibits charitable nonprofits from supporting or opposing candidates for office or making campaign contributions.
+This law protects nonprofits from demands for endorsements of candidates for public office and the diversion of charitable assets to support partisan campaigns.

 - Support tax law changes that protect and expand the ability of nonprofits to lobby.